hacker65536/myit/linux-command/newgrp.md

-add user to group,and change change immediately without relogin
+add user to group,and change group immediately without relogin

 ```
 usermod -a -G docker USER